 There’s a time for setting boundaries about screen time but it’s not always when your kid is poorly.
 If they want to watch Ben and Holly for hours and it takes their mind off feeling rough then go for it.
 If they’ve got their appetite then have a film afternoon and make some popcorn to go with it.

 And of course painting too.
-If you want to do some colouring but don’t have any colouring books then sites like NickJr are always really good for having lots of downloadable activities with characters like Paw Patrol and Shimmer and Shine.
+If you want to do some colouring but don’t have any colouring books then sites like NickJr are always really good for having lots of printable activities with characters like Paw Patrol and Shimmer and Shine.

 Have an indoor picnic